vkurup/kurup.org/_posts/2010-11-07-growing-a-business.markdown

 effect of over-staffing where I work (although I didn't recognize it as such until reading this book)

-#### A few other quotes / concepts
+### random quotes / concepts from the book

-> Being in business is not about making money.
-It is a way to become who
-> you are (p.
-19)

-Flat management/employee structures.
+Flat management/employee structures are good.
 Trust the people you work with and give them wide latitude.

 Problems are opportunities - dive into them.

-> A good business has interesting problems.
-A bad business has boring
+"A good business has interesting problems.
+A bad business has boring ones." (p.
-> ones. (p.
 39)

 Have a partner.
 You shouldn't ever think of going it alone.

+"Being in business is not about making money.
+It is a way to become who you are." (p.
+19)